ItIsAndrewL/COMP211-A5-tetrashell/README.md

   - Defaults to `score` ranking metric without the first argument
 - `check` (15pts)
-  - Runs the current quicksave through the validation software to determine if the curernt quicksave is valid or not
+  - Runs the current quicksave through the validation software to determine if the current quicksave is valid or not
 - `recover <path_to_disk.img file>` (10pts)
   - Scans the `disk.img` file for valid quicksaves, and outputs them in a new folder, `recovered` which is created in the current